 Whalerock Industries Holding Company, LLC ("Whalerock") filed an unlawful detainer action against the Company on or about August 4, 2020, which was dismissed by Whalerock on March 18, 2021.
 On or about March 29, 2021, Whalerock initiated new litigation against the Company seeking declaratory relief.
-The Company and Whalerock entered into a sublease in May 2020 whereby the Company would sublease certain space from Whalerock located in West Hollywood, California.
-This matter involves a dispute between the Company and Whalerock over whether the 18-month sublease has commenced, and if so, when.
+This matter involves a dispute between the Company and Whalerock over the commencement date of the 18-month sublease entered into by the Company and Whalerock in May 2020 for office space in West Hollywood, California.
 The Company is actively litigating this matter and cannot estimate the likely outcome at this time.